uber-go/dig/README.md

 })
 ```

-`Invoke` recursively resolves all the dependencies:
+How `Invoke` recursively resolves all the dependencies:
 ```go
 type Foo struct{}